ushan/pixi-typescript-boilerplate-model/README.md

-# pixi-typescript-boilerplate
+# the parametric equation of a sphere

 There are two principal ways of defining of a spher in Decard corrdinates: x2 + y2 + z2 = R2

 and parametric:
-parametric defentions of a sphere
+parametric defention of a sphere

 x = x0 + R · sin θ · cos φ
 y = y0 + R · sin θ · sin φ